 |Colorado Christian University||120||3||12|

 The cost of a nursing program varies from one school to the next.
 In some colleges, there is an in state and out of state tuition too.
-The average in state cost of a registered nursing degree is $5,965.
-The average out of state cost is $27,630.
+According to the most recent data, the average in state cost of a registered nursing degree is $6,095.
+The average out of state cost is $28,360.